catchupTJC/catchuptjc.github.io/_posts/2020-07-14-(SG)Matthew 6 When You Pray.md

 *all things work together for good to those who love God, to those who are the called according to His purpose.*

 The things in our lives work in our good because it is called according to His purpose.
 The more we pray in the spirit, the more we are guided to understand His will.
-When we understand His will, the more we are fashioned and moulded by the Holy Spirit to conform to HIs will so that His purpose for us may be fulfilled in our lives.
+When we understand His will, the more we are fashioned and moulded by the Holy Spirit to conform to HIS will so that His purpose for us may be fulfilled in our lives.
 Brothers and sisters, this is what prayers are all about.

 Prayer is seeking God’s kingdom and submitting to God.
 Let us seek God in our lives, allow the Holy Spirit to transform us, so that His purpose will be fully achieved in our lives.